Olympus E-M1X Review

 High-Res Shot mode goes handheld!

 And also like the Pentax tech, Olympus' current iteration can now operate not only on a tripod, but also handheld.
-Instead of moving the sensor with perfect subpixel shifts, the E-M1X will instead allow the image to move on the focal plane between exposures, and will then microalign them.
+Instead of taking eight exposures while moving the sensor with perfect subpixel shifts, the E-M1X will instead allow the image to move on the focal plane between exposures, and will then microalign them.
 One important difference from Pentax's function, though, is that the E-M1X's handheld high-res shot mode captures not just four exposures, but sixteen of them, giving it a lot more data to work with in the first place.

 High-Res Shot mode in the Olympus E-M1X will yield a 25 or 50-megapixel JPEG, and/or an 80-megapixel raw file for processing on the desktop.
 Handheld, the function has the same resolutions with the exception of the raw files, which are capped at 50 megapixels too.